 Erasure of lodges

-Twenty-three lodges have closed and have surrendered their Warrants.
-They are:
+The Board has received a report that 34 Lodges have closed and have surrendered their Warrants.
+The Lodges are:

-A Resolution to recommend that they be erased was approved.
+The Board recommendation that they be erased was approved.

 List of new lodges